 Dramatist but above all, a poet at the same level of the greatest, icon of the generation of the 50s and postwar, who soon, with 14 years, published his first book called “Childhood, youth, old age”. finally, in her life, and after all kinds of jobs she had with the only purpose of helping his family, she becomes editor of the children’s magazine call Maravillas, where she wrote poems and stories of all kinds.
 It was from the 40s when she began to have more opportunities and since that moment, nothing stopped it. theatre representation, television programs and poems books would make her a really famous face throughout Spain and her poems would make her an immortal name in all hearts of the Spains citizens.

 Considered one of the pioneer women of Spanish cinema, Ana Mariscal was a student at the Faculty of Exact Sciences when Luis Marquilla decided to include her in the cast of the film he was shooting, The Last Hussar in 1940, and from exactly that moment, she started a big successful career as an actress between 40 and 50, arriving to found his own theatre company.
 In 1952, she created the Bosco Films production company and the following year she premiered her first film as a director, finally achieving great recognition in the year1963 with the film call El Camino film based on the homonymous novel by Miguel Delibes.
 Finally, she spent her last days of life away from the cameras and devoted herself to journalism and writing.

 with these small samples about women who were born, trained, fought and were inspired by the beautiful streets of the city of Madrid.
 They made this city greater and all was thanks to these women’s determinations.

-If you thought that this story was cool, we invite you to join our Free Tour Madrid to keep knowing more secrets and funny stories about the beautiful city of Madrid!
+If you thought that this story was cool, we invite you to join our Guided Tours and Free Tour Madrid to keep knowing more secrets and funny stories about the beautiful city of Madrid!
 See you in Sol square under our light blue umbrellas!